easafe/purescript-flame/examples/README.md

 ```bash
 npm run build-examples
 ```
-or go to each indivual folder to build them separately.
+or go to each individual folder to build them separately.